geoffblay/music-api/README.md

 **Endpoints**

+**1.) /artists/: (GET)** This endpoint returns a list of artists.
+For each artist, the following information is returned:

+* artist_id: internal id of the artist
+* name: the name of the artist

+You can filter for artists whose names contain a string by using the *name* query parameter

+**2.) /artists/{id}: (GET)** This endpoint will return a single artist by its identifier: For each artist, the following is returned:

+* artist_id: internal id of the artist
+* name: the name of the artist
+* birthdate: the birthdate of the artist
+* deathdate: the deathdate of the artsit (if applicable)
+* gender: the gender of the artist
+* age: the current age of the artist
+* tracks: a list of tracks associated with the artist.
+* albums: a list of albums associated with the artist.

+Each track is represented by a dictionary with the following keys:

+* track_id: the internal id of the track
+* title: the title of the track
+* release_date: the release date of the track

+Each album is represented by a dictionary with the following keys:

+* album_id: the internal id of the album
+* title: the title of the album
+* release_date: the release date of the album

 **0.) /search?type={type}&query={query}  (GET)**  This endpoint will be used to search the entire database

 * Type: the ‘type’ field will be used to specify if the user would like to search for a song, album, artist, playlist.
 If no type is provided, the search will include all aspects matching.